vrinek/little-math-pet/README.md

 ## Syntax

 Mostly ruby (+ - * / ** and ()) but can also accept `:` and `÷` for division, `×` (that's a unicode character, not the lowercase X) for multiplication, `^` for exponents, `[]` and `{}` for bracketing.
 It will also not mind about spaces.

+## Changelog

+0.1 - Supports addition/subtraction, multiplication/division, exponents and brackets in their correct order.

+0.2 - Supports percentage calculations.

+0.3 - Nested parentheses

+0.4 - Add support for `{}` and a couple more operators

 ## Contributing to little-math-pet